vutuandatam/Online-shopping-analysis/README.md

 # Online shopping analysis
- online shopping intention analysis with Python
+  Perfom online shopping intention analysis with Python using K-elbow method and dataset from kaggle.